ARIES-Embedded/meta-aries-msrz/README.md

 # meta-aries-msrz

-This is a Yocto build layer(version:scarthgap) that provides support for MSRZ modules and carrier boards from [ARIES Embedded][], which are based on the RZ/G2 Group of 64bit Arm-based MPUs from Renesas Electronics.
+This is a Yocto build layer, version Scarthgap, that provides support for MSRZ modules and Evaluation Kits from [ARIES Embedded][], which are based on the RZ/G2 Group of 64bit Arm-based MPUs from Renesas Electronics.
-Currently the following modules, boards and MPUs are supported:
+Currently the following modules and Evaluation Kits are supported:

   | Module        | Board/EVK              | Renesas MPU          |
   | ------------- | ---------------------- | -------------------- |